 Corporate Event Photography

-Sometimes the moments are predictable and status quo, but they are necessary.
-At other times, the moments must be anticipated so I always look for points of inflection where people are emotionally responding to others close by or people on stage so I can round out the event.
-Emotion is what binds the audience to an event.
-These kinds of images are greatly valued by my clients for their social media value.
+Often, the moments are predictable and status quo, but they are necessary.
+At other times, the moments must be anticipated, so I always look for points of inflection where people are emotionally responding to each other, so I can round out the event.
+These moments of emotion are what bind the audience to an event, and the images are greatly valued by my clients for their social media value.

-When it comes to talking heads it is the hands and facial gestures that convey engagement with the audience.
+When it comes to folks speaking at a podium, I seek hand and facial gestures that convey engagement with the audience.
 Often overlooked by clients is the audience and stage in the background to give an overview of their event.
 Also, it is important to capture direct audience engagement with the person on stage.
 It is all part of the narrative.

-The overall narrative of talking heads, crowd, and social engagement shots are the minimum my corporate event photography clients expect, they are a departure point to find great moments of engagement that we don’t expect from corporate events; something that people can relate with.
+The overall narrative of talking heads, crowd, and social engagement shots is the minimum my corporate event photography clients expect; they are a departure point to find great moments of emotional engagement that we don’t expect from corporate events, something that people can remember and relate to.

 In this picture of Richard Branson launching Virgin Galactic’s White Knight Space Plane, I had to anticipate the possible moment and place myself at a point where I would not miss it.